comsystan/comsystanj/description/Description1DSignal.md

 - Optional surrogate data conversion

 ### Filter
-- Computes Moving average or Moving Median
+- Computes Moving average or Moving median
 - The range of average or median computation can be set
 - The range must be an odd number
 - A range of e.g. 3 means that for a data point, the previous value, the value itself and the next value are taken for the computation